We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 (preparatory group)

-The teacher makes a riddle about autumn:
+The teacher asks a riddle about autumn:

 • In the morning we go to the yard -

-• Leaves fall like rain
+• Leaves are falling like rain,

-• Rustle underfoot
+• They rustle underfoot

-• And fly, fly, fly.
+• And they fly, fly, fly.

-The teacher suggests considering reproductions of famous Russian landscape painters on the autumn theme - I. Levitan “In the Forest in Autumn”, “Oak Grove.
-Autumn”, “Golden Autumn”, I. Shishkina “Golden Autumn”, “Forest Backwater.
-Autumn”, Kuindzhi “Autumn”.
+The teacher suggests looking at reproductions of famous Russian landscape painters on autumn theme- I. Levitan “In the forest in autumn”, “Oak Grove.
+Autumn", " Golden autumn, I. Shishkina “Golden Autumn”, “Forest Backwater.
+Autumn", Kuindzhi "Autumn".

 Then photographs are offered for viewing: children highlight the signs of a golden autumn.

-Reading a poem by L. Fadeeva "Autumn Grandmother":
+Reading the poem “Autumn Grandmother” by L. Fadeeva:

-• In a faded gray scarf
+• In a gray faded scarf

-• Autumn is coming - grandmother
+• Autumn is coming - grandma

 • By the river, in an empty forest,